vpetersson/redmine/README.md

 ** WORK IN PROGRESS **

-Unless you're a Rails-shop, chances are you don't want to pollute your server with a to of Rails related dependencies caused by Redmine.
+Unless you're a Rails-shop, chances are you don't want to pollute your server with a ton of Rails related dependencies caused by Redmine.
 Yet, Redmine is a great too, so you want to use it.

 The solution is to put Redmine in a Docker container, and get the best of both worlds.